pirapira/ethereum-formal-verification-overview/README.md

 Maybe the computers do not understand the meaning, but they can check the proofs.

 When you translate mathematical texts into such machine-readable proofs, you are "formalizing" mathematics.
-Recent decades saw a tantalizing progress in this area: the [Flyspeck project](https://code.google.com/archive/p/flyspeck/wikis/AnnouncingCompletion.wiki) and [CoqFiniteGroups](https://gforge.inria.fr/projects/coqfinitgroup/) formalized big results from the past centuries.
+Recent decades saw a tantalizing progress in this area.
+The [Flyspeck project](https://code.google.com/archive/p/flyspeck/wikis/AnnouncingCompletion.wiki) and [CoqFiniteGroups](https://gforge.inria.fr/projects/coqfinitgroup/) formalized big results from the past centuries.
 The [Homotopy Type Theory](https://homotopytypetheory.org/) was formalized from its very early stages.

 So far this was about mathematics.
 The take away is, you can obtain infinitely many truths at one shot.